Resume Keywords: How to Find the Right Words to Beat the ATS

 3. Tailor your resume.

-Once you have organized your work experience and skills, you can begin tailoring your resume using the resume keywords you identified.
+Once you have organized your work experience and skills, you can tailor your resume using the keywords you identified.
 During this phase, you want to update your resume to include the exact phrasing used in the job description to describe the skills and experience you already possess.

-For example, the data analyst applying to the aforementioned job might update their resume to emphasize the skills and experience they have that match the job description.
+For example, the data analyst applying to the above job might update their resume to emphasize the skills and experience matching the job description.

 Skills keywords